JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 When the user clicks on the tool window button, the `createToolWindowContent()` method of the factory class is called, and initializes the UI of the tool window.
 This procedure ensures that unused tool windows don't cause any overhead in startup time or memory usage: if a user does not interact with the tool window, no plugin code will be loaded or executed.

-If the tool window of a plugin doesn't need to be displayed for all projects:
+If the tool window of a plugin should not be displayed for all projects:

 <tabs>

 <tab title="2021.1 and later">

-Implement the `isApplicable(Project)` method.
+Implement the `ToolwindowFactory.isApplicable(Project)` method.

 </tab>